monysary/README-Generator/README.md

   ```

   ## Usage
-  Users will need to clone the repository onto their local computer.
-Once cloned, navigate and run terminal from the appropriate directory.
+  Navigate and run terminal from the appropriate directory.
 Type in "npm start" to initialize the README Generator.
 A set of prompts will be presented.
 Once all prompts have been answered, a README.md file will be generated with all user inputs.

   ## Credits
   The generator was made using the Inquirer Node Package.